mcci-catena/mcci-catena-4430/extra/catena-message-port1-format-22.md

 This field represents the ambient "white light" expressed as W/cm^2.
 If the field is zero, it will not be transmitted.

-### Activity Indication (field 6)

-Field 5 represents activity.
-It consists of 6 fields, 12 bytes of data.
-Each field represents the activity for one minute, as a value from -1 (no activity) to 1 (continuous activity).
-The numbers are each transmitted as [`sflt16`](#sflt16) values.

-### Pellet consumption (field 7)
+### Pellet consumption (field 6)

-Field seven, if present, represents pellet consumption.
-This field has 2 bytes of data.
+Field six, if present, represents pellet consumption.
+This field has 6 bytes of data.

 - Bytes 0..1 are a [`uint16`] representing the running total from the first counter (GPIO `A1`).
 This rolls over after 65536 pulses, and is cleared at system boot.
 - Byte 2 is the number of pulses on `A1` in the last sample interval.
 This value saturates at 255 (i.e., if 256 pulses happen in an interval, the transmitted value is 255).
 - Bytes 3..4 are a [`uint16`] representing the running total from the second counter (GPIO `A2`).
 This rolls over after 65536 pulses, and is cleared at system boot.
 - Byte 5 is the number of pulses on `A2` in the last sample interval.
 This value saturates at 255 (i.e., if 256 pulses happen in an interval, the transmitted value is 255).

+### Activity Indication (field 7)

+Field 7 represents activity.
+It consists (nominally) of 6 fields, 12 bytes of data.
+Each field represents the activity for one minute, as a value from -1 (no activity) to 1 (continuous activity).
+The numbers are each transmitted as [`sflt16`](#sflt16) values.

+However, decoding software should be prepared for fewer or more points in the sequence.

+The last data point in the array correlates with the timestamp of the message.
+Preceding points were taken at one-minute intervals prior to the data.

+This format allows for software in the devices to upload activity indication at times different than the six-minute interval normally used.

 ## Data Formats

 All multi-byte data is transmitted with the most significant byte first (big-endian format).
 Comments on the individual formats follow.

-### uint16
+### `uint16`

-an integer from 0 to 65536.
+An integer from 0 to 65,535.

-### int16
+### `int16`

-a signed integer from -32,768 to 32,767, in two's complement form.
+A signed integer from -32,768 to 32,767, in two's complement form.
 (Thus 0..0x7FFF represent 0 to 32,767; 0x8000 to 0xFFFF represent -32,768 to -1).

-### uint8
+### `uint8`

-an integer from 0 to 255.
+An integer from 0 to 255.

-### uflt16
+### `uflt16`

-A unsigned floating point number in the half-open range [0, 1), transmitted as a 16-bit number with the following interpretation:
+An unsigned floating point number in the half-open range [0, 1), transmitted as a 16-bit number with the following interpretation:

 bits | description
 :---:|:---